TheresaLui/SelfHelpContent_v2/articles/problemscopingques.hdinsight/problemscopingques-customdns.md

 			"id": "nslookup",
 			"order": 3,
 			"controlType": "multilinetextbox",
-			"displayLabel": "ssh into the head node of the cluster and run the command: "nslookup <headnode_fqdn>".
+			"displayLabel": "ssh into the head node of the cluster and run the command: 'nslookup <headnode_fqdn>'.
 Paste the output below", "required": false,
 			"useAsAdditionalDetails": false,
 			"hints": [{